maunhb/safe_cooperation_ssd/README.md

 Next, go to the rllib folder:
 ` cd ray/python/ray/rllib ` and run the script `python setup-rllib-dev.py`.
 This will copy the rllib folder into the pip install of Ray and allow you to use the version of RLlib that is in your local folder by creating a softlink.

+For details on ARCTIC see this preprint https://arxiv.org/abs/2101.10305.